 Giant Bicycles recalls thousands of bicycles because they may pose hazards for fall and injury.
 The adjustable handlebar stems on these bicycles tend to become loose, which puts riders at risk, according to an alert from the U.S. Consumer Product Safety Commission (CPSC).

-The company has so far received 86 reports of incidents where the handlebar stems became loose including three cases where users fell off the bikes.
+The company has received 86 reports of incidents where the handlebar stems became loose, including three cases where users fell off the bikes.

 Details of the Recalled Bicycles

-The recall affects 20,800 units of various 2021 Model Year Giant and Liv adult bikes.
-The recalled bicycles come in different colors depending on the model, CPSC said.
+The recall affects 20,800 2021 Model Year Giant and Liv adult bike units.
+CPSC said that recalled bicycles come in different colors depending on the model.
 They were sold online as well as at authorized dealers nationwide from October 2020 to October 2021.
 Affected units have serial numbers that begin with “P” which can be found under the bottom bracket of the frame.

-Those who have these bicycles are being urged to stop using them right away and contact the company to schedule an inspection and repair for their units.
+Those with these bicycles are urged to stop using them immediately and contact the company to schedule an inspection and repair for their units.
 Anyone with questions or concerns is asked to contact authorized Giant retailers or the company directly at 1-866-458-2555.

 Product Liability Issues

 Most bicycle accidents – particularly those involving serious injuries or fatalities – occur when bikes collide with other vehicles.
 However, many of these crashes also occur due to faulty bicycle parts.
 When a bicycle, for example, has malfunctioning or faulty brake or steering parts, the bicyclist is at an increased risk of losing control of the bike and crashing into another vehicle or hitting the pavement, suffering serious or even fatal injuries.